 THE PSYCHOLOGY OF LAW.
 This course deals with the relationship between psychology and the legal process.
 Psychological abnormality and the criminal and civil law; the psychology

 of jury selection and deliberation; the validity of eyewitness testimony; the nature and treatment of criminal offenders; and the psychology of lawyering, negotiation, and conflict-resolution are among its concerns.
 Some attention is given to the psychological assumptions that underlie the common law and to the empirical investigation of their validity.
 Prerequisite: Psychology 101.
 Offered: fall semester of alternate years.

 PSYCHOTHERAPY.
 A study of clinical methods, treatment approaches, and problems; the clinician and research.
 Prerequisites: Psychology 204 or 304.
 Offered: spring semester of alternate years.

-LABORATORY FOR BEHAVIORAL NEUROSCIENCE.
+NEUROSCIENCE.
 Application of laboratory techniques in physiological research, including dissection, anesthesia, surgery, lesioning, behavioral testing, and histology.
 Corequisite: Psychology 301.
 Offered: fall semester.

 PSYCHOLOGY 352.
 (1)

 LABORATORY FOR LEARNING.
 Applications of principles of classical and operant conditioning, observational learning, human learning, and memory in laboratory exercises and experiments.
 Corequisite: Psychology 312.
 Offered: spring semester.

 LABORATORY FOR DEVELOPMENTAL PSYCHOLOGY.
 Exercises utilizing various research methods involved in the study of developmental processes, such as observational techniques and cross-sectional and longitudinal studies.
 Corequisite: Psychology 315.
 Offered: spring semester.